xuewcn/xuewcn.github.io/_pages/about.md

   - /about.html
 ---

-Wei Xue is now an associate professor with the School of Computer Science and Technology, Anhui University of Technology (AHUT), Maanshan, China.
-He received the PhD degree in computer science and technology from Nanjing University of Science and Technology (NJUST), Nanjing, China, in 2017.
-From July 2019 to July 2021, he was a postdoctoral fellow with the National Key Laboratory of Automatic Target Recognition, National University of Defense Technology (NUDT), Changsha, China.
-His current research interests include machine learning, computer version, and data mining.
+I am now an associate professor with the School of Computer Science and Technology, Anhui University of Technology (AHUT), Maanshan, China.
+I received the PhD degree in computer science and technology from Nanjing University of Science and Technology (NJUST), Nanjing, China, in 2017.
+From July 2019 to July 2021, I was a postdoctoral fellow with the National Key Laboratory of Automatic Target Recognition, National University of Defense Technology (NUDT), Changsha, China.

+---
+permalink: /
+title: "Research Interests"
+excerpt: "Research Interests"
+author_profile: true
+redirect_from:
+  - /about/
+  - /about.html
+---

+My current research interests include machine learning, computer version, and data mining.